thebeebop/nc-news/README.md

 # The Daily Dose (Northcoders News)
 A social news aggregation, web content rating, and discussion website.
 Built in Javascript using React.
-This app was created during the Northcoder's 'front-end project' phase.
+This app was created during the Northcoder's 'front-end project phase'.

-The API used for this application was created during my back-end project when studying with Northcoders:
+The API used for this application was created during the 'back-end project phase' when studying with Northcoders:

 ## Instructions:
 For ease of use (and showcase purposes) I have not built any functionality that utilizes user authorization.